by Frank Sommers and Bill Venners, June 21, 2007

 by Frank Sommers and Bill Venners, June 7, 2007

 Developers think a great deal about the expected behavior of code, but expand much less effort on pondering the unusual conditions that could lead to bugs and software defects.
 According to Ben Chelf, CTO of Coverity, spending more time on thinking about the uncommon cases would result in higher-quality code.

-In this interview with Artima, CipherSoft's Jennifer McNeill explains why adhering to standards is important in ensuring application longevity, and why natural developer curiosity can make it harder for applications to adapt to future technologies, frameworks, and languages.
+The ability for an application to adapt to future technologies, frameworks, and languages, is an important concern for enterprises investing in software development projects.
+In this interview with Artima, CipherSoft's Jennifer McNeill explains why adhering to standards is important in ensuring application longevity, and why developer curiosity can make it harder for applications to take advantage of future technologies.